Medicare in Wyoming

 What is Medigap?

-The Wyoming Department of Insurance publishes an annual buyer’s guide for Medigap coverage (here’s the 2022 guide) with helpful state-specific information related to Medicare plans.
-The guide notes that people under age 65 who have Medicare eligibility in Wyoming due to a disability are not guaranteed access to a Medigap plan, and that insurers can use medical underwriting to determine eligibility for people under 65 — all of whom have at least one significant pre-existing condition.
+The Wyoming Department of Insurance publishes an annual buyer’s guide for Medigap coverage (here’s the 2024 guide) with helpful state-specific information related to Medicare plans.
+The guide notes that people under age 65 who have Medicare eligibility in Wyoming due to a disability are not guaranteed access to a Medigap plan, and that insurers can use medical underwriting to determine eligibility for people under 65 — all of whom have at least one significant pre-existing condition (because their Medicare eligibility stems from a long-term disability).

 There are no federal rules to ensure access to Medigap plans for people under age 65.
 Many states have taken action to address this, but Wyoming has not.

-According to Medicare’s plan finder tool, only one insurer offers Medigap coverage to Wyoming applicants under 65 in 2023.
+According to Medicare’s plan finder tool, only one insurer (United American) offers Medigap coverage to Wyoming applicants under 65 for 2025.
 They offer only Plan B and high-deductible Plan F for these enrollees, and at much higher premiums than the standard rates (under federal rules, any version of Plan F can only be purchased by someone who became eligible for Medicare prior to 2020).6

 However, the Wyoming Health Insurance Pool provides guaranteed-issue coverage for applicants who are unable to obtain Medigap coverage due to medical underwriting.

-Wyoming is one of several states where state-run high-risk pools are still operational, with supplemental insurance coverage available to Medicare beneficiaries who are unable to obtain Medigap insurance policies.7 Wyoming enacted legislation in 2019 that extends the operation of the Wyoming Health Insurance Pool through 2030.13
+Wyoming is one of several states where state-run high-risk pools are still operational, with supplemental insurance coverage available to Medicare beneficiaries who are unable to obtain Medigap insurance policies.16 Wyoming enacted legislation in 2019 that extends the operation of the Wyoming Health Insurance Pool through 2030.17

 Unlike other Medicare plan coverage options (ie, Medicare Advantage and Medicare Part D prescription drug plans), there is no annual open enrollment period for Medigap insurance policies.
 Coverage is guaranteed-issue during the first six months that a person is at least 65 and also enrolled in Medicare Part A and Medicare Part B. After that, in most circumstances, insurers can use medical underwriting if a person applies for a Medigap policy.